 Christopher Reed holds a PhD in the History of Art.
 In the English Department, his courses focus on the relationship between literature and visual culture.
 Specific courses deal with the Bloomsbury group, with Japanist aesthetics, and with the emerging scholarly field of Visual Culture.
 He also teaches courses for the Minor in Sexuality and Gender Studies.

 Reed's interdisciplinary scholarship explores a wide range of topics in visual culture.
-He has published on topics as diverse as mass-produced paintings for interior decoration, street furniture designed to mark a gay neighborhood in Chicago, the relationship of BritishVogue to emerging forms of queer culture in the 1920s, and (with Christopher Castiglia) the television show Will & Grace.
+He has published on topics as diverse as mass-produced paintings for interior decoration, street furniture designed to mark a gay neighborhood in Chicago, the relationship of BritishVogue to emerging forms of queer culture in the 1920s, and the television show Will & Grace.

 Reed’s primary scholarly focus has been on the Bloomsbury group.
 He has published on Roger Fry’s aesthetic theories of formalism, on their relationship to Viriginia Woolf’s textual experimentation, on Bloomsbury’s relationship to its Victorian forebears, and, most extensively, in his book Bloomsbury Rooms (Yale, 2004), on how the domestic spaces created by the Bloomsbury artists relate to the lives and work they contained.